partners and projects

 TOTAL ANNUAL BUDGET: $65,500

-Children of the Living Forest School.
-In Mushullakta, middle and high school students who want to continue their education must leave their community and live in nearby cities to attend school.
-Our model provides them an opportunity to remain with their families.
-15 students are part of a community-based schooling program focused on forest conservation, sustainable practices, and cultural survival.
-They learn Kichwa, Spanish, and English, and engage in excursions to historical and biodiverse sites.
-The curriculum includes math, entrepreneurship, bioconstruction, regenerative agriculture, ancestral knowledge, music, dance and art.
-Expansion plans include sharing this model with other communities.
-Eventually we hope the Forest School will set a trend across the Amazon, fostering a new generation of forest protectors.
+In Mushullakta, middle and high school students often must leave their community to study in cities.
+This program allows 15 students to remain with their families while focusing on forest conservation, sustainable practices, and cultural survival.
+They study Kichwa, Spanish, and English, and take excursions to biodiverse and historical sites.
+The curriculum covers math, entrepreneurship, bioconstruction, regenerative agriculture, ancestral knowledge, and the arts.
+Expansion aims to share this model with other communities and eventually set a trend across the Amazon, preparing a new generation of forest protectors.

 04